 Time passes, and finally your manuscript is complete.
 The envelopes are ready.
 All you have to do is submit, submit, and submit again.
 But, hold on a minute.
 Have you gone over all the necessary steps to ensure your manuscript is actually ready to be submitted to a publisher or agent?

-There are eight steps that every writer, especially those new to the business of writing, should follow before submitting a manuscript.
+There are eight steps that every writer (including the business owner and marketer), especially those new to the business of writing, should follow before submitting a manuscript.

 1. Rewrite, rewrite, rewrite.
 Then self-edit your story until it’s the best you can do.

 2. Make sure you belong to a critique group in your genre.
 Submit your ms for critique.

 3. Revise your story again taking into account the critiques you received.
 Here you want to use common sense in regard to which critiques you listen to.
 If all your critique group members tell you a particular section of your children’s story is age inappropriate, listen.
 If one member tells you he/she doesn’t like the protagonist’s name, use your own discretion.

 4. Resubmit the manuscript to the critique group again.
 See if you’ve revised or removed all the problem areas.

 5. Proofread and self-edit the manuscript until you think it’s perfect.